puppetlabs-toy-chest/puppet-quest-guide/quests/resources.md

 ## Resources

 The power of a magic word is never as simple as it seems.
 Any wizard worth his beard has a at least a few arcane tomes lying around the tower.
 The pages of these books (if you can decode the cryptic runes) tell of the bonds between the syllables of a spell and the elements under its influence.
-An aspiring Elvian magician must learn of these things in order to type the words of power with confidence and wisdom.
+As an aspirant in the mystical arts of Puppet, you must learn of these things in order to type the words of power with confidence and wisdom.

 We'll begin with the fundamental set of types that Puppet uses to describe an environment: **Resources**.